 These activities will be held across Liverpool and are based in and around the LSHP buildings, therefore having a direct impact on the communities in which we work. we have also offered them the use of our Neighbourhood Health Centres to run group sessions in our extensive meeting rooms or consider drop in sessions or more open discussions in our communal waiting areas, hopefully we will be able to continue our support of this organisation in the coming months.

-In the lead up to Christmas the LSHP Foundation made its first donation and that was to Alder Hey Childrens Hospital and in particular the Teenage Cancer Unit.
 We hope the young people have hours of pleasure with their Play Station and games and their hand held Nintendo’s.

 LSHP and the hospital work closely together and there are numerous outreach clinics operating from within the LSHP estate namely, Townsend Lane, South Liverpool Treatment Centre, Mere Lane, Southport Health Centre and Childwall Neighbourhood Health Centre.

 During 2020 we hope to continue our collaboration with the Trust and work together on some exciting projects.
 Watch this space and we will keep you informed.